Accra Metropolitan Assembly

-The Departments in the Administration Setup of AMA
+The Departments Of AMA

+The Accra Metropolitan Assembly has (18) Statutory Departments; some of which are state entities decentralized and incorporated into the Local Assembly structure.
+Some of these Departments oversee other functional units.

-The president of Ghana nominates a person for the office of the Mayor of Accra, also known as the Metropolitan Chief Executive.
+The president of Ghana nominates a person for the office of Metropolitan Chief Executive.
 Then the nominee must be approved by at least two-thirds of the general assembly membership.